 Traditionally, OEMs have controlled the aircraft parts market, providing parts that may be high in price or low in supply.
 With PMA parts, operators have an alternative for OEM parts.
 This gives operators options, increases the availability of certain aircraft parts, and can potentially lower the price.

 Further, if an OEM part has a known defect, PMA parts may address that issue through a modified design.

 There are numerous misconceptions about OEM and PMA parts, including who can produce PMA parts, whether OEM parts are better quality, and whether PMA parts can be installed with OEM approval.

 Can Just Anyone Manufacture a PMA Part?

-Only a PMA covers both the design and production of a part.
+Only a PMA production approval covers both the design and production of a part.

 Are OEM Parts Better Quality Than PMA Parts?